Did the security pitfalls of 2020 reshape cloud security in 2021, and how does it look for 2022?

 On the 15th of July, 2020 Twitter was hit by one of the most brazen online attacks in history!

-Hackers were able to verify the Twitter accounts of high profile figures including, Barack Obama, Elon Musk, Joseph Biden Jr., Bill Gates, tweeting a bitcoin scam.
+Hackers were able to verify the Twitter accounts of high-profile figures including, Barack Obama, Elon Musk, Joseph Biden Jr., and Bill Gates, tweeting a Bitcoin scam.

 HOW IT HAPPENED: